 - Some MCCBs are microcontroller based.

-- Available in single, two, three and four-pole versions.
+- Available in single, two, three, and four-pole versions.

-Major difference between MCB and MCCB
+The major difference between MCB and MCCB

 - The maximum short circuit capacity of an MCB is 15kA whereas the maximum short circuit rating of an MCCB is 85kA